* U.S. House urges Turkey to end Russian order or face sanctions

 "We rarely see it in foreign affairs, but this is a black and white issue.
 There is no middle ground.
 Either Mr. Erdogan cancels the Russian deal, or he doesn't," Eliot Engel, chairman of the House Committee on Foreign Affairs, said on the House floor on Monday.

 "There is no future for Turkey having both Russian weapons and American F-35s.
-There's no third option."
+There's no third option," he said.

-Regardless of the U.S. warnings, Turkey appeared to be moving ahead with the S-400 purchase.
+Turkey appeared set to move ahead with the S-400 purchase despite the U.S. warnings.
 Erdogan said last week it was "out of the question" for Turkey to back away from its deal with Moscow.
-(Reporting by Daren Butler; Editing by Jonathan Spicer and Andrew Cawthorne)